BekajMelos/oms-sensemaking/docs/track-weaving/extended-kalman-filter.md

 ### Application to Track Weaving

-For the track weaving problem, we’ve attempted to implement the EKF algorithm to correlate incoming radar points to define a single smoothed-out track as outlined in the problem statement.
+For the track weaving problem, we've attempted to implement the EKF algorithm to correlate incoming radar points to define a single smoothed-out track as outlined in the problem statement.
 Using the [Filterpy](https://filterpy.readthedocs.io/en/latest/index.html) library, we got an initial implementation that mostly works.
 The following subsections outline the major milestones and challenges we faced.